IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 To facilitate the process of establishing client identity using UID2 and retrieving advertising tokens, the web integration steps provided in this guide rely on the [Client-Side JavaScript SDK (v2)](../sdks/client-side-identity.md).
 Here's an [example application](https://example-jssdk-integ.uidapi.com/) that illustrates the integration steps described in this guide and the usage of the SDK (currently only for email addresses).
 For the application documentation, see [UID2 SDK Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/standard/README.md).

->IMPORTANT: The Client-Side JavaScript SDK currently stores tokens in first-party cookies.
+>IMPORTANT: The SDK currently stores tokens in first-party cookies.
 Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the [Client-Side JavaScript SDK APIs](../sdks/client-side-identity.md#api-reference) for your identity management.

 For integration scenarios for app developers and CTV broadcasters that do not use the [Client-Side JavaScript SDK (v2)](../sdks/client-side-identity.md), see [Server-Only Integration Guide](./custom-publisher-integration.md).